Skip to main content

 Connecteam Standout Features and Integrations:

-The platform additionally offers several communication tools, including personalized company news feeds, secure instant messaging, surveys, and a knowledge base.
+You’ll also find built-in tools for communication and engagement, including a personalized company news feed, secure chat, employee surveys, and a searchable knowledge base.

 Integrations include Paychex, Xero, Gusto, QuickBooks Payroll (online + desktop), Zapier, Google Calendar, API access, and others.